-Ukraine war: Russian missiles hit Ukraine day after West's tanks move
+Ukraine hit by Russian missiles day after West's offer of tanks

 The barrage came as Russia said it perceived the tank offer as "direct" Western involvement in the conflict.

-In what was clearly a sustained and wide-ranging attack, Ukrainian authorities said they were expecting over 30 missiles and had seen several explosions during Kyiv's rush hour.
+In what was a sustained and wide-ranging attack, the head of the Ukrainian army said Moscow launched 55 air and sea-based missiles on Thursday.

+Valery Zaluzhny added that 47 of them were shot down, including 20 around Kyiv.

-Earlier, Ukraine's air force said it had shot down a cluster of Iranian-made attack drones launched by Russian forces from the Sea of Azov in the south of the country.
+Earlier, Ukraine's air force said it had downed a cluster of Iranian-made attack drones launched by Russian forces from the Sea of Azov in the south of the country.

 A 55-year-old man was killed and two others wounded when non-residential buildings in the south of the capital were struck, officials reported.